MaiDormo/thesis/README.md

 The video used for testing can be downloaded at this link: [bbb_sunflower_1080p_30fps_normal.mp4.zip](https://download.blender.org/demo/movies/BBB/bbb_sunflower_1080p_30fps_normal.mp4.zip)

 Please refer to individual scripts for more detailed information on their operation and usage.

+# Steps to Reproduce

+## Installation

+This project requires several programs to be installed:

+- Mininet: Follow the [Native installation](https://mininet.org/download/) instructions.
+- Opendaylight v0.8.4: Follow the instructions provided [here](https://john.soban.ski/install-opendaylight-ubuntu-lts-22-04.html).
+- VLC: Install using the command `sudo apt install vlc`.
+- x264 and MP4Box (contained in gpac): Install using the command `sudo apt install vlc && sudo apt install gpac`.
+- Node.js and npm: Install using the command `sudo apt install nodejs`.
+- Python libraries: (To be added)

+## Starting up the Experiment

+Before running the project, ensure the Opendaylight controller is open and started.
+(To be added: instructions for installing necessary components to make dlux work)

+Start the experiment by running the following command: `sudo -E python3 net_conf/thesis_traffic.py`.
+You will be prompted to select the bottleneck link bandwidth from the three choices: `3`,`5`,`10`.
+After the SDN network configuration is active, run `> pingall` to form the network table.

+Next, open terminals on the generated nodes using `> xterm h1 h2 h2 h3 h4`.

+- In the h1 terminal, start the video server with `node server/server.js`.
+- In the first h2 terminal, open Wireshark with `sudo -E wireshark &` and set it to monitor `h2-eth0`.
+- In the second h2 terminal, open the VLC player with `vlc-wrapper http://10.0.0.1:1337/bbb_sunflower_1080p_30fps_normal.mpd`.
+If you're using a different video, replace the name of the mpd file.
+- In the h4 terminal, start the server that will receive the traffic sent by the client (h3) with `iperf -s -u -i 1`.
+- Finally, in the h3 terminal, generate traffic with `iperf -c 10.0.0.4 -u -b [value] -t 100`.
+The value should be less than the bandwidth value selected for meaningful results.

+After the traffic has stopped, close the video and server (both by SIGINT).
+In Wireshark, stop the packet tracking, filter by HTTP, and export the packets in CSV format.
+Also, export all TCP conversations made during the period in CSV format.

+By correctly editing the Python files, you can open all of the generated data.

+To try with a different bottleneck link, type `exit` in the Mininet CLI.
+After exiting, type `sudo mn -c` to clean all generated Mininet processes, and repeat the experiment.